Text Size: A- | A | A+

 Board of Trustees

-Vice Chair - Genevieve Robran
+Chair - Genevieve Robran

 Genevieve Robran is currently employed by Presbyterian Medical Services a non-profit FQHC as the Regional Director.
 She is responsible for overseeing the primary care clinics in five counties in Western NM.
 These Counties include, McKinley, Cibola, Catron, Socorro and Northern Sandoval serving Cuba and Eastern Navajo.
 Ms. Robran has 32 years of experience in FQHC primary care operations and is very familiar with all aspects of primary care to include -medical, dental and behavioral health services.
 Ms. Robran has served on numerous non-profit boards as well as State boards and is very familiar with Gallup and McKinley County.

-Board member-Secretary/Treasurer - Dr. Warner Anderson
+Board Member-Secretary/Treasurer - Dr. Warner Anderson

 Dr. Warner Anderson is a physician, anthropologist, and retired US Army Colonel.